6 points, SCA Band 2, 0.125 EFTSL

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

-on how the major physiological systems of the body respond to physical activity, including the cardio-respiratory, endocrine and renal systems.
-The unit details the current research ideas on normal function and dysfunction in this area and discusses new research and clinical methodologies that relate to exercise.
+The unit addresses the physiological responses to exercise, in particular, muscle energy supply and consumption, metabolism and fatigue and then extends to understanding the adaptive responses to exercise training and the study of various aspects of human exercise performance.
+There is an emphasis upon how the major physiological systems of the body respond to physical activity and extreme environments, including the cardio-respiratory, endocrine and renal systems.
+The unit concludes with a consideration of current research ideas about normal function and dysfunction in this area and discusses new research and clinical methodologies that relate to exercise.
 We also discuss many of the current issues associated with athletic performance including chemical and physiological doping and the decline with aging.
-The learning emphasis is on assisted self directed learning and project or collaborative based learning as

 On completion of this unit students will be able to:

-- Describe the energy pathways that power skeletal muscle activity, and how exercise training leads to adaptations in skeletal muscle structure and function;
+- Differentiate the energy pathways that power skeletal muscle activity, and how exercise training leads to adaptations in skeletal muscle structure and function;

-- Identify the factors that influence muscle fatigue and muscle repair.
+- Identify and describe the factors that influence muscle fatigue and muscle repair.

-- Outline how the cardiovascular, renal, respiratory and endocrine systems respond to exercise;
+- Outline and analyse how the cardiovascular, respiratory, sensory and endocrine systems respond to exercise in normal and extreme environments;

 - Use standard physiological testing procedures to evaluate human subjects for exercise capacity and performance;

-- Work effectively in a team to design and carry out an exercise research project and to communicate this as a poster presentation;
+- Work effectively in a team in relation to the design and completion of a research project and communicate the results to a wider audience

-- Critically evaluate the scientific literature and write a literature review on an exercise-related topic.
+- Critically evaluate the scientific literature of relevance to exercise physiology and metabolism.

 This unit is subject to the Hurdle and Threshold Standards policiesHurdle and Threshold Standards policies (http://www.med.monash.edu.au/policies/assessment-policy-2017.html) of the Faculty of Medicine, Nursing & Health Sciences.